nexe/resolve-dependencies/README.md

 # resolve-dependencies

-Given an entrypoint, get a tree and list of dependencies.
+Given an entrypoint, get a map of files, with their contents, description and dependencies.
-Converts modules to commonjs.

-File processing (babel) occurs concurrently in (CPUs - 1) child processes.
+File processing occurs concurrently in (CPUs - 1) child processes.

 ```javascript
 import { resolve } from 'resolve-dependencies'